 But that’s for another time.
 This will get you started and in an advanced techniques article, we’ll talk about things like pulsed MIG, tricks for building up holes, welding thin sheet metal like bodywork without burning through or building up too much metal and while avoiding distortion and other cheats – like using the advantages of MIG welding and then making it look pretty with the TIG.

-Don’t forget to let us know if you’re getting ideas for specific topics to cover in the coming instalments.
+Don’t forget to let us know if you’re getting ideas for specific topics to cover in the coming installments.

 Up next, TIG basics!